 Make It Happen Hypnotherapy

-Book a FREE Strategy Call
+Book a Strategy Call

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

-“Sleep is the golden chain that binds health and our bodies together.” – Thomas Dekker.
-This age-old adage holds significant truth, especially for those who struggle with insomnia.
+This quote is true, especially for those who struggle with insomnia.
 If you’re one of the millions who find themselves tossing and turning each night, searching for a solution, Cognitive Behavioral Therapy for Insomnia (CBT-I) is the key to unlocking restful, rejuvenating sleep.

 What is Cognitive Behavioral Therapy for Insomnia (CBT-I)?

-Cognitive Behavioral Therapy for Insomnia (CBT-I) is a form of therapy specifically designed to treat insomnia.
-It combines cognitive therapy, which focuses on changing unhelpful thoughts and beliefs about sleep, with behavioural strategies that promote healthy sleep habits.
 The goal of CBT-I is to break the cycle of insomnia by addressing the root causes of sleep disturbances and teaching individuals techniques to improve their sleep patterns.

 How CBT-I Works to Treat Insomnia?

-• Establishing a consistent sleep-wake schedule.
+• You maintain a regular sleep-wake schedule.

-By addressing these areas, CBT-I helps you develop a healthier relationship with sleep and improve your overall sleep quality.
+By addressing these areas, CBT-I helps you develop a healthier relationship with sleep and improve your sleep quality.

 Cognitive Restructuring

-Identifying and Challenging Negative Thoughts About Sleep: One of the core components of CBT-I is cognitive restructuring, which involves identifying and challenging negative thoughts and beliefs about sleep.
-Many people with insomnia develop unhelpful thought patterns that exacerbate their sleep problems.
-For example, thoughts like “I’ll never fall asleep” or “I’ll be exhausted tomorrow” can create anxiety and make it even harder to sleep.
 Cognitive restructuring helps you recognize these thoughts and replace them with more positive or neutral ones, such as “I can relax and fall asleep when my body is ready” or “Even if I don’t sleep perfectly, I can still function tomorrow.”

 Examples of Common Cognitive Distortions and Their Corrections